tylerlrhodes/blog2/content/posts/clojure-sequences-part2.md

 *force*.

 Can we do the same thing in Clojure using the built in *cons*?

+I don't think it's possible due to the way that Clojure's *cons* is different from *cons* in Scheme.
+In Scheme *cons* is used to create *cons cells*, which can be combined into lists.
+In SICP *cons-stream* is defined which produces the *cdr* lazily, by using *delay* and *force*, and a custom *cdr-stream* function.

+Clojure's *cons* on the other hand accepts a value as its first parameter and then a sequence where the value becomes the first element and the given sequence the rest.
+In Clojure, *cons cells* aren't the primitive structure used to build everything else that they are in Scheme.

+We can of course define our own *cons* using a *closure* and use Clojure's *delay* and *force* to create the lazy streams shown in SICP.
+This is the approach I've taken while working through 3.5 in SICP using Clojure.

+However, really there is no nead to do this when programming in Clojure, because sequences in Clojure are already lazyily produced.
+The underlying mechanism of this production is hidden in Clojure's runtime, and depending upon the actual data structure the sequence is constructed from, it functions slightly differently.

 Let's look at how *cons* is implemented in Clojure.
 First, the definition in *clojure.core*: